Omegapy/LLM-Frameworks-Tutorials/LangChain Tutorials/Tutorials from Langchain/README.md

  created date: 01/18/2024

 Projects Description:
-This project is a series of LangChain Expression Language (LCEL) tutorials on Jupyter Notebook.
+This project is a series of LangChain tutorials on Jupyter Notebook.
-The tutorials are a series of LangChain LCEL (in Python) code examples from the https://python.langchain.com/ website
+The tutorials are a series of LangChain in Python code examples from the https://python.langchain.com/ website

 ⚠️ This project requires an OpenAI key.